Information for international students that need support to solve unexpected issues.

 The circumstances in which you're able to change your course and remain in the UK on your current visa are extremely limited and you must consult with the Immigration Advice Service for guidance prior to submitting any request to change your course.

-In most cases, if you wish to change your course, you'll need to leave the UK and apply for a new visa from overseas.
+In many cases, if you wish to change your course, you'll need to leave the UK and apply for a new visa from overseas.

 Finishing your studies